Does CBD Cause or Help With Withdrawals?

 The endocannabinoid system itself guides the ship towards balance.

-Technically, CBD is called a negative allosteric modulator of CB1 and CB2 receptors, our main endocannabinoid receptors.
+Technically, CBD is called an allosteric modulator of CB1 and CB2 receptors, our main endocannabinoid receptors.

 Basically, it works like a constraint on this system.